-Nolwenn Bargin, a Franco-Swiss flautist of Breton origins, was fascinated by the flute at a very young age.
-At the age of 11, she began her studies in Paris in the class of Sophie Cherrier and at the age of 19, she entered the Musikhochschule in Stuttgart in the class of Jean-Claude Gérard where she obtained her diploma five years later.
-She then continued her studies in the class of Davide Formisano and achieved her soloist's diploma in 2010 with the highest honors.
+Nolwenn Bargin, a French-Swiss flutist of Breton origin, shows an early interest in the flute.
+At 11, she begins her studies in Paris in the class of Sophie Cherrier and at 19, she enters the Musikhochschule of Stuttgart in the class of Jean-Claude Gérard where she obtains her diploma of higher studies five years later.
+She then continues her studies in the class of Davide Formisano and obtains in 2010 her soloist diploma with unanimity.

 She starts her professional career at the Württembergische Philharmonie Reutlingen.
 Temporary contracts followed at the Teatro alla Scala in Milan, playing under the direction of Pierre Boulez, Ricardo Chailly and Gustavo Dudamel among others, and at the Berlin Philharmonic, playing under conductors such as Mariss Jansons, Bernard Haitink and Herbert Blomstedt.

 Currently co-soloist at the Musikkollegium Winterthur, Nolwenn Bargin is regularly invited by orchestras such as the Basel Symphony Orchestra and the Lucerne Symphony Orchestra.

 Since 2017, Nolwenn Bargin is Professor for flute at the Stella Vorarlberg Privathochschule für Musik in Austria, while pursuing an extensive soloistic and chamber music activity.
 Her first recording for the Claves records label, entirely devoted to works by CPE Bach, in partnership with the Musikkollegium Winterthur and the conductor Roberto González Monjas, was released in autumn 2019.
 Recently she played Mozart's concerto for flute and harp with Anneleen Lenaerts and the orchestra of the Musikkollegium Winterthur.